Coroner’s Statutes and Selected Laws

 (2) Whether or not there is sufficient reason for the coroner to believe that the death may have resulted from a criminal act or criminal neglect of a person other than the deceased.

-(2) Determine whether an individual other than the deceased was criminally responsible by act or neglect and the identity of the individual who may be responsbile.
+(2) Determine whether an individual other than the deceased was criminally responsible by act or neglect and the identity of the individual who may be responsible.

 (3) Examine further evidence and witnesses regarding the cause of death.